 – With a diverse, inter-generational, multicultural community

-– At a unique peace and justice vacation spot in the splendor of the White Mountains that offers: recreation with daily hike and bike outings, a mile long pond with canoeing, swimming, kayaking, lectures, and workshops on progressive political issues, skills building from organizing to music & arts.
+– At a unique peace and justice vacation spot in the splendor of the White Mountains that offers: recreation with daily hike and bike outings, a mile long pond with canoeing, swimming, kayaking, lectures and workshops on progressive political issues, skills building opportunities.

-– Alongside 30 to 35 workers including the US and international university students, retirees and a varied group of others
+– Alongside other workers including the US and international university students, retirees and a varied group of others

 We are committed to hiring people with varying abilities; please inquire as to possible positions.

 36 to 40-hour week with 1 day off per week.
 Overtime is not available.
 4-10 week commitment for paid staff positions is preferred.

 Volunteers work 30 hours over the course of a five-day week and may commit to less than four weeks.

 There is a weekly staff meeting Sunday afternoon required for staff and volunteers.